-Our common stock is listed on the NASDAQ Capital Market under the symbol "ETRM."
-On June 29, 2015, the last reported sale price of our common stock on the NASDAQ Capital Market was \$0.97 per share.
-We do not intend to list the warrants to be sold in this offering on any securities exchange.
+Our common stock is traded on The NASDAQ Capital Market under the trading symbol "ETRM."
+On August 24, 2015, the last reported sales price for our common stock was \$0.23 per share.

-Investing in our securities involves risks.
-See "Risk Factors" beginning on page S-7 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, which are incorporated by reference into this prospectus
+Investing in our common stock involves risks.
+See "Risk Factors" beginning on page S-7 of this prospectus supplement and the discussion of risk factors contained in our annual, quarterly and current reports filed with the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, which are incorporated by reference into this prospectus supplement.